 After the obligatory stop at the neighbourhood tourist magnet-- the steam clock -- we went for lunch at Asian street food joint Bao Down.
 They've taken the traditional steam bun and turned it into an open "taco."
 The Kare Bear Bao was one of those perfect combinations of savoury, sweet, spicy, salty, fresh and crunchy.
 I almost felt like -- you know -- bowing down.

 Main Street: Handcrafted style

 We headed over Main Street for more retail adventures.
 Much & Little offered clothing and housewares with a focus on sustainability and craftsmanship.
 Woo to See You showcased streetwear and accessories, and Barefoot Contessa was full of fun girly clothing and gift items.
-There was also quirky stationery store, The Regional Assembly of Text, and an on-trend consignment at Front & Company.
+There was also a quirky stationery store, The Regional Assembly of Text, and on-trend consignment at Front & Company.
 And of course outside: more herbal wafts!

 We made plans to meet up for dinner with friends who live in North Vancouver.
 They recommended starting at Pier 7 for sunset views and happy hour specials.
 We dug into calamari, mussels, truffle fries and $5 wine against a backdrop of pink and red skies, downtown Vancouver outlined in silhouette.
 A great find.